 To help fund the exercise of its enhanced powers of investigation and enforcement, Companies House increased its existing fees and introduced new fees from 1 May 2024.
 In addition, from 2 May 2024, new regulations gave Companies House the ability to impose financial penalties where a relevant offence has been committed.

-- By spring 2026 – New filing restrictions should come into effect requiring a person filing a document at Companies House to either be registered as an ACSP or to have completed identity verification.
+- By spring 2026 – New filing restrictions will come into effect requiring a person filing a document at Companies House to either be registered as an ACSP or to have completed identity verification.

 The Government has usefully published a website containing information on the main changes to be implemented by the Act.